jtlasley/dotfiles/README.md

 #Welcome to my dotfiles repository!

-This is where I keep all of my configuration files for a series of different programs that gives it a unique experience over the defaults.
+This is where I keep all of my configuration files for a series of different programs that gives them a unique experience over the defaults.

 ## TODO
 - Better .emacs for emacs.